Documentation – Beta v23.1

 The image on the right is not White-Balanced.
 The red channel has a larger autocorrelation distance than the other channels, as we would expect.
 Click on the image to enlarge it.

 A similar autocorrelation plot can also be obtained from a flat field image in the Image Statics module.
-The relatively large autocorrelation (>1.3) at large distances (>4 pixels) is a definite concern.
+Illumination nonuniformity has been corrected to decrease the (spurious) autocorrelation at large distances.

 Modulation Transfer Function (MTF) — looks a little different